Financial Aid for College

 - Earn college credits early.
 Many colleges count AP classes towards college credits along with credits for College-Level Examination Programs (CLEP).

 - Familiar with the acronym ROTC?
-It stands for Reserve Officer Training Corps and can be a great way to build life-skills and receive merit-based scholarships while earning your college degree.
+It stands for Reserve Officer Training Corps and can be a great way to build life-skills and receive merit-based scholarships while earning your college degree while serving in the military.

 For additional resources, make sure to leverage our financial aid resources such as FAFSA Facts, Why Students Fail to Apply for Financial Aid, and Maximizing Your Financial Aid.
 These resources will help you determine how much financial aid is out there and how to maximize your resources to make the most of your education.